ColinKennedy/USD-Cookbook/tricks/custom_schemas_with_python_bindings/compiling_the_schema/README.md

-From what I can see searching online, it looks like when you add dynamic modules to your PYTHONPATH and try to import them in a Python script, it's expected for that module to have an "entry" function.
-Instead of doing that, "module.cpp" wraps the schema classes that were generated for you.
+From what I can see searching online, it looks like when you add dynamic library to your PYTHONPATH and try to import them in a Python script, Python expects for that library to have an "entry" init function.
+USD does things a bit differently.
+Instead, "module.cpp" wraps the schema classes that you generated with `usdGenSchema`, which removes the need to define an init function yourself.
+Again, this is just a guess.
 Similarly, "moduleDeps.cpp" links USD libraries so that you don't get any linker errors when "module.cpp" is sourced.

+TODO : Check if that's true

 **Important**: From a quick test using Python, it looks like this schema example project doesn't need "moduleDeps.cpp".
 Only "module.cpp" is